Billing & Fee Explanations

 General Deposit

 Every student requires a deposit of $100 to protect the institution against losses, damages, and breakage for which the student is responsible or to be used to offset in part amounts owed to the institution.
 General deposits are returned to students, less any such amounts owed to the institution, within a reasonable period after the date of the student's withdrawal or graduation from the institution, not to exceed 180 days.
-The deposit retention period provides the University sufficient time to identify all amounts owed and to determine if the student intends to enroll in the semester or summer session immediately following the student's withdrawal or graduation or if the student withdraws or graduates in the spring semester, or in the next fall semester.
-If a student leaves the University without graduating or officially withdrawing, he/she must submit a written request to Student Business Services to receive a refund of their deposit.
+The deposit retention period provides the University sufficient time to identify all amounts owed and to determine if the student intends to enroll in the semester or summer session immediately following the student's withdrawal or graduation or if the student withdraws or graduates in the spring semester, or in the following fall semester.
+If a student leaves the University without graduating or officially withdrawing, they must submit a written request to Student Business Services to receive a refund of their deposit.
 Deposits for students who do not graduate, withdraw, or otherwise request a refund remain on file for four years.
 Those deposits are forfeited to the University's General Deposit Scholarship Fund after deducting any amounts owed to the University.

 Enrollment Deposit